JordenWolfsbane/GPTg/README.md

 An LLM-powered chatbot aiming to provide useful and accurate information to transgender individuals about gender, transitioning, psychological coping, geographical political realities, and gender affirming care.

+## Current Architecture

+Uses Langchain and FAISS to set up the knowledge database and a question answering chatbot.
+Information sources are automatically scraped from the internet and a collection of documents and loaded into the vector database for retrieval.
+The chatbot is made available via FastAPI within a docker container.

 # Project Roadmap

 ## Components